BrowserWorks/Waterfox-Android/README.md

 ### Building debuggable release variants

-Nightly, Beta and Release variants are getting published to Google Play and therefore are not debuggable.
-To locally create debuggable builds of those variants, add the following to `<proj-root>/local.properties`:
+Release variant is getting published to Google Play and therefore is not debuggable.
+To locally create debuggable builds of this variant, add the following to `<proj-root>/local.properties`:

 ```sh
 debuggable